Rugby Town Hall: History

+Previous town halls

-Two previous town halls existed on High Street: The first one was built in 1857, designed by Edward Welby Pugin and James Murray, with an extension made in 1919, this was used as the municipal offices until 1900, when it was converted into a cinema called Vint's Palace of Varieties.
+Two previous town halls existed on High Street: The first one was built in 1857, designed by Edward Welby Pugin and James Murray, This town hall was built by a private company for profit, and was multi-purpose, containing indoor markets, shops, an assembly room, a library, and a room for official business by the County Court and Magistrates.
+An extension was made in 1919.
+This building was not used by the local council however, who had their offices on Windmill Lane until 1900.
+In 1906, the building was sold to a theatrical company, and in 1911 it was converted into a cinema called Vint's Palace of Varieties.
 Most of the building except for the extension was destroyed by a fire in 1921, and was replaced by a building which was until 2009 a Woolworths shop.

-The second one dated from 1900, in a building constructed using money left in the will of George Charles Benn, who in his will of 1895 left £6,000 to the local council to construct a building that would be useful to the town.
+The second Town Hall, this one being a municipal building which housed the local council dated from 1900, in a building constructed using money left in the will of George Charles Benn, who in his will of 1895 left £6,000 to the local council to construct a building that would be useful to the town.
 It was constructed on the site of the former ‘Shoulder of Mutton Inn’.
 It was used by the council until 1937, when they moved to an early 19th century property known as "The Lawn" on Newbold Road, and the second town hall was converted into a Marks and Spencer shop, which it remained until 2015.